unisave-cloud/website/src/guides/photon-fusion-authentication-for-server-and-player/photon-fusion-authentication-for-server-and-player.md

 ## Fusion connection token

 Firstly, we need to define what the *Fusion Connection Token* looks like.
-It’s a binary blob that you can send to Photon whenever a player wants to join.
+It’s a binary blob that you can send to your Fusion Server whenever a player wants to join.
 The server can then parse this token to know who is joining in.

 > **Note:** The connection token is passed to Photon in `StartGame` as a part of the [`StartGameArgs`](https://doc-api.photonengine.com/en/fusion/v2/struct_fusion_1_1_start_game_args.html#a9d0ceab922a47799bf15cba826051ef0).
 It can then be obtained by calling `Runner.` [`GetPlayerConnectionToken`](https://doc-api.photonengine.com/en/fusion/v2/class_fusion_1_1_network_runner.html#a83afbf1ff2eff060d7be42dfcd819922)`(playerRef)`.